VolVox99/Kijjiji-Scraper/README.md

 4. open the terminal and drag (click, hold down andmove mouse) the unzipped folder onto the terminal
 5. It should have pasted the folders path after cdonto the terminal.
 Press enter
-6. typepython -m pip install -r requirements.txt and press enter
+6. type python -m pip install -r requirements.txt and press enter

 Every other time you would like to run the script,you need to redo steps 2-4 from the first time, so your terminal is running in the folder ofthe script.